Train mows down crowd at India festival, at least 58 dead

 A large number of people live in the area with homes on both sides of the railroad track, she said.

+However, Junior Railways Minisfter Manoj Sinha said after visiting the accident site that organizers did not alert railroad authorities about their plan to hold the event there.

-Shatrughan Das, an injured 35-year-old factory worker, said he was sitting close to the railroad track watching the fireworks.
+Shatrughan Das, an injured 35-year-old factory worker, said he was sitting close to the tracks watching the fireworks.
 "I didn't see the train coming.
 I fell unconscious.
 I saw the police taking me to a hospital as I regained consciousness."

-"I am feeling a strong headache and pain in my back and legs," Das said from his hospital bed.
-"But I don't have serious injuries."
+"I am feeling a strong headache and pain in my back and legs," Das said from his hospital bed, adding his injuries were not serious.

-Following the accident, people rushed to the site and shouted at railway officials for not taking precautions.
-The site of the accident is nearly 465 kilometers (290 miles) north of New Delhi.
+Following the accident, people rushed to the site, nearly 465 kilometers (290 miles) north of New Delhi, and shouted at railway officials for not taking precautions.

-Fifty bodies had already been found and at least 50 injured were admitted to a government-run hospital, the Press Trust of India news agency quoted Rajesh Sharma, a magistrate, as saying.
+At least 50 injured were admitted to a government-run hospital, PTI quoted Rajesh Sharma, a magistrate, as saying.

-As the effigy was lit and the fireworks started at the religious function, a section of the crowd started retreating toward railroad tracks while watching the event.

 While accidents are relatively common on India's sprawling rail network, Friday's was among the deadliest in recent years.
 In 2016, 146 people were killed when a train slid off railroad tracks in eastern India.